HarryLuoo/sp24/431/notes/part2.typ

 $

 == Exponential Distribution

-A continuous r.v.
+No mentioning where it comes from, but will be told when "can be modeled by exponential distribution" A continuous r.v.
 X has the exponential distribution with parameter λ>0 if its pdf is $ f(x) = cases(display(λ e^(-λ x)) "for" x>=0, 0 "otherwise")
   $